cristian-ion/cristian-ion.github.io/README.md

 # Cristian Ion
 Software Engineer

-Hey there!
-I'm a professional software developer engineer with a strong background in building innovative, real-time and reliable applications.
+Hello!
+I'm Software engineer with over 8 years of experience.
+I have a strong background in building innovative, real-time and reliable ML applications.
+I have worked on designing and building production ready models and integration in the product's back-end.
+I posses vast experience with multiple programming languages including Python, C++, and NodeJS.
+I have a great amount of experience in back-end engineering, including web services, web APIs, asynchronous service to service communications and databases.
+My background is in the field of computer science.
+Some of the practical problems I have worked on are in the domain of spam detection and image recognition.

 - Web services development and maintenance experience using Python and NodeJS, processing large volumes of data with concurrency, parallelism and message queues.
 - Experienced with C++ development and maintenance for real-time software in cyber security products.